-Established in 1815 to educate the children of the local area, Kentish Town Church of England Primary School is an outstanding one from entry primary and nursery school.
-We believe that each of our children is unique and our aim is for each of them to achieve their full potential.
+Established in 1815 to educate the poor children of the local area, Kentish Town Church of England Primary School is an outstanding one form entry primary and nursery school.
+As a Church of England school we seek to educate children from Christian families as well as those from other faiths and those who have no faith.
 Our work is guided by the spiritual values of: Hope, Equality and Love.

-Our school serves its local community; we value and embrace this diversity.
-Our school is also highly inclusive, having additional resource bases for the inclusion of 6 children with physical disabilities and 15 children with autism.
+Our school is highly inclusive, having additional resource bases for the inclusion of 6 children with physical disabilities and 15 children with autism.
 OFSTED described our provision for children with Special Educational Needs and Disabilities as “exceptional” in December 2017.
-We also run the Camden Learning SEND Hub, collaborating with schools across Camden, to ensure that Camden children receive the best possible support in their schools.
+We also run the Camden Learning SEND Hub, collaborating with schools across the authority to ensure that Camden children receive the best possible support in their schools.

 We are proud to hold the Gold UNICEF Rights Respecting School Award, placing our children’s views at the centre of what we do.
 We passionately believe that by living in London, our children should take full advantage of everything it can offer them: opportunities in sport, art and music, as well as academic excellence.